Java Tutorial: Basic Operators Examples

 3

 How did it work?
-The default value of the operand is "13" or "1101" then right shift by "2" or remove two digits on the right then result in the value "101000".
+The default value of the operand is "13" or "1101", then right shift by "2" or remove two digits on the right then resulting in the value "101000".
 The result "11" converted to decimal will be "3".
-If the value more same or more than binary digits of its operand, the result will always "0".
+If the value is more same or more than the binary digits of its operand, the result will always be "0".

 Java Bitwise AND and Assignment Operator "&="

-The operand on its left is binary AND by the value on its right then save the result on the operand.
-It uses two characters or symbols "&=".
+The operand on its left is binary AND with the value on its right, then save the result in the operand.
+It uses two characters or symbols, "&=".

 int i = 20;